 I read this künstlerroman about 6 years ago and if I was a few years younger, I would have read it again right now before writing this post but hazy memory will have to do.
 It’s strange what remains and what gets forgotten, all those words and hours and the most random stuff lives on.

-Before eventual success comes, his working-class family and friends reject him (he has to borrow money), the girl’s belief in him starts to waver and his landlady doesn’t look at him in the same way and everyone just wants him to get a fucking job or enter a stable, respectable profession.
+Before eventual success comes, his working-class family and friends reject him (he has to borrow money), the girl’s belief in him starts to waver, his landlady doesn’t look at him in the same way, and everyone just wants him to get a fucking job or enter a stable, respectable profession.
 He is left to struggle on his own, in his room, waiting for the post.
-Then one day, he gets published, and then published again, gets paid, gets accolades, and then finally fame.
-During this transition, he is still in the same room, writing but all of a sudden, the landlady starts to respect him again, his family reaches out to him and invites him over for dinner, strangers invite him to parties, and the girl, well she acts as though she never lost faith.
+Then one day, he gets published, and then published again, gets paid, gets accolades, and then finally, fame.
+During this transition, he is still in the same room writing but all of a sudden, the landlady starts to respect him again, his family reaches out to him and invites him over for dinner, strangers invite him to parties, and the girl – well she acts as though she never lost faith.
 But its all too late, he’s already recognized the general stupidity of humanity.
 An overwhelming sadness envelopes him and his lone recognition that he was the same person, doing the same thing and no one gave a damn before the fame.

 For all the love and attention that finally comes with success, some reap the benefits and others die from the hypocrisy.